Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Introduction

 \subsection{Problem Definition and Approach}

-The \emph{source separation} problem concerns itself with the recovery of signals $X_1,\dotsc,X_c$ from a mixture $X=X_1+\ldots+X_c$.
+{\emph{Source separation} concerns} the recovery of signals $X_1,\dotsc,X_c$ from a mixture $X=X_1+\ldots+X_c$.
 We speak of \emph{blind separation} when no specific prior information to characterize the sources of the signals is provided, especially not in the form of labeled training data.
 However, we do make \emph{structural} assumptions about the signals; in our case, we assume that they follow the typical characterics of tones from wind and string instruments.

-\emph{Dictionary learning} is the process of computing a collection of \emph{atoms} whose linear combination is used to approximate the target data.
-This technique is very popular for the blind separation of audio sources, both of music recordings as well as of speech signals.

-In order to apply dictionary learning on audio data, it is helpful to regard a time-frequency representation (\emph{spectrogram}), which subdivides the problem into smaller time frames and highlights the frequency characteristics of the signal.
+In order to {exploit this structure}, it is helpful to regard a time-frequency representation (\emph{spectrogram}), which subdivides the problem into smaller time frames and highlights the frequency characteristics of the signal.
 One simple spectrogram is obtained via the modulus of the short-time Fourier transform (STFT) (cf.\ \cite{Groechenig01}).
 However, in the STFT spectrogram, different pitch of the instrument tones manifests in linear scaling of the distances between the peaks on the frequency axis, which makes it computationally hard to identify the tones in the spectrum.